The-Yak-Collective/yakcollective/help.md

 1. Regular users can propose changes, which will then be reviewed and rejected or accepted.
 2. Administrative users are capable of reviewing and accepting their own changes and therefore should be more careful.

-the menu bar includes three icons on the left, used for selecting tabs:
+The menu bar includes three icons on the left, used for selecting tabs:

 1. Contents
 2. Workflow